The Academic Quality and Standards Committee appoints at least 1 external examiner to all higher education courses leading to a university award.

 Please note: Expenses will not be paid without submission of hard copy receipts

 For courses at UAL Colleges:

 For courses at South Essex:

 The first time you submit a claim, copies of your ID documents supplied on your first visit will used by Payroll to put you on their system.
-To ensure you are initially put on the correct tax code, it will be helpful if you can also complete the HMRC Start Checklist below.
+To ensure you are initially put on the correct tax code, it will be helpful if you can also complete the HMRC Starter checklist v1.0 (Word 29KB).

 The External Examiner Handbook is sent to all new external examiners along with their appointment letter.
 It gives guidance on the rights and responsibilities of external examiners at University of the Arts London and also includes frequently asked questions and contact details for staff across the University.

 This note gives further guidance on the extent of the sample, upper and lower limits of the sample size, and other matters.

 You may have been appointed a mentor to work alongside you during your first year of tenure.
 This document offers guidelines on mentoring for external examiners at the University, including the purpose of the mentor scheme and what to expect from your mentor.